giovanni-giovannozzi/demo/README.md

 Application uses jUnit to run some tests.
 Cd into the project directory and run Gradle's test task to run them:
 `gradle test`

+# Creating the Javadoc
+To create the Javadoc cd into the project directory and run Gradle's javadoc task
+`gradle javadoc`